 whether it is private or public).
 It may also be helpful to indicate

-whether the source is inside or outside the EEA.
+whether the source is inside or outside the UK.
 Provide as much detail

 here as is commercially reasonable.